jakobilab/circtools/README.md

 ### circtest ([detailed documentation](https://docs.circ.tools/en/latest/Circtest.html))

 The `circtest` command is an interface to [CircTest](https://github.com/dieterich-lab/CircTest).
 The module is a convenient way to employ statistical testing to circRNA candidates generated with DCC without having to write an R script for each new experiment.
-For detailed information on the implementation itself take a look at the [CircTest documentation] (https://github.com/dieterich-lab/CircTest).
+For detailed information on the implementation itself take a look at the [CircTest documentation](https://github.com/dieterich-lab/CircTest).
 In essence, the module allows dynamic grouping of the columns (samples) in the DCC data.

 ### exon ([detailed documentation](https://docs.circ.tools/en/latest/Exon.html))